Animal feed additives

 Feed additive withdrawals of particular importance

-This was commonly used for the treatment of microbial contamination in animal feed, but its authorisation was denied in 2018 under Regulation 2018/183.
-Findings from the EFSA risk assessments could not conclude on safe levels of use for formaldehyde in target animal species.
+This was commonly used for the treatment of microbial contamination in animal feed, but its authorisation and use was denied in 2018 under assimilated Regulation (EU) 2018/183.
+Risk assessment findings could not conclude on safe levels of use for formaldehyde in target animal species.

-This is another feed additive which has been used globally for many years as an antioxidant, where its use has now become suspended in animal feed under Regulation (EU) 2017/962.
-It is recognised that a risk assessment for ethoxyquin is still ongoing.
+This is another feed additive which has been used globally for many years as an antioxidant, where its use has now become suspended in animal feed under assimilated Regulation (EU) 2017/962.
+Ethoxyquin was last permitted on the market in June 2020.

 Non-compliant feed additives within the Register of Feed Materials

-The website for the Register of Feed Materials was significantly updated in 2019, which now includes a new function to access a list of rejected notifications.
-Rejected entries are based on a number of reasons (e.g. already captured within the Catalogue of feed materials but also includes entries which have been determined as being non-authorised feed additives.
+The Register of feed materials may contain errors including entries which have been determined as being non-authorised feed additives and are rejected.
 It is the responsibility of the Feed Business Owner to monitor the Register of Feed Materials to ensure that products of interest remain in the Register of Feed Materials as valid entries.